microsoft/CNTK/Documentation/current_iteration.md

 - Fixed a build bug when mpi=no
 - Improved distributed training aggregation speed by increasing packing threshold, and expose the knob in V2
 - Fixed a memory leak in MKL layout
+- Fixed a bug in cntk.convert API in misc.converter.py, which prevents converting complex networks.